yogin16/yogin16.github.io/_drafts/2017-10-09-notes-on-HOM.md

     - Mashlow's hierarchy of needs. (measure of achievement after money is awarded for higher needs)
     - Recognition of good work.

-- Structured, Task-oriented, telling how-to-on-each-tasks-managers' subordinates tends to show low maturity.
-Whereas the manager with characteristics of minimal involvement and who establish objectives and monitors the process tends to have subordinates with higher maturity.
+- Structured, Task-oriented, telling how-to-on-each-tasks-managers' subordinates tend to show low maturity.
+Whereas the managers with characteristics of minimal involvement and who establish objectives and monitors the process tend to have subordinates with higher maturity.